abhigaur1990/devops-cloud-interview-guide/02-git/20-restore-dot-git.md

 ## ✅ Answer
 No, you cannot restore a deleted `.git` folder **on your own** unless you have:
 - A backup of the folder (manual or automated), or
-- A remote copy of the repository (e.g., on GitHub or GitLab)
+- access of A remote copy of the repository (e.g., on GitHub or GitLab)

 ### 📘 Detailed Explanation